 State and local governments have often found their interests and judgments in managing their own affairs vitiated by the federal courts' structuring of consent decrees.
-Consent decrees often exemplify a top-down, Washington knows best, one-size-fits all, coercive approach to how state and local policing should be done, what officers should look like, and even what they should think and believe.
-Such agreements do not instill a sense of partnership between the Department of Justice (DOJ) and the law enforcement agencies they address, which affects the efficacy of the consent decrees.
+Consent decrees often exemplify a topdown, Washington knows best, one-size-fits all, coercive approach to how state and local policing should be done, what officers should look like, and even what they should think and believe.
+Such agreements do not instill a sense of partnership between the DOJ and the law enforcement agencies they address, which affects the efficacy of the consent decrees.
 They also have deleterious effects on officer morale and public safety as rank-and-file officers feel attacked and unsupported by their governments and political officials.

-NAPO Position: The DOJ should provide state and local governmental entities, including rank-and-file officers and their representatives, an adequate opportunity to respond to any allegations of legal violations; require special caution before using a consent decree to resolve disputes with state or local governmental entities; limit the circumstances in which a consent decree may be appropriate; and limit the terms for consent decrees with state and local governmental entities, including terms requiring the use of monitors.
+NAPO Position: The DOJ should provide state and local governmental entities, including rank-and-file officers and their representatives, an adequate opportunity to respond to any allegations of legal violations; require special caution before using a consent decree to resolve disputes with state or local governmental entities; limit the circumstances in which a consent decree may be appropriate; and limit the terms for consent decrees with state and local governmental entities, including term limits for monitors.

 NAPO strongly supports protecting the interests of state and local governments in managing their own affairs and limiting the duration of federal consent decrees to which state and local governments are party.
 Further, consent decrees should not over-reach in forcing superfluous policies on police departments.

-NAPO will work to seek a mandatory time limit for monitoring programs instituted under federal consent decrees.
-This will protect the interests of state and local governments in managing their own affairs.
-Further, we are willing to take legislative action, if necessary, to control the scope and timeframe of federal consent decrees.
+NAPO seeks mandatory time and subject matter limits for monitoring programs instituted under federal consent decrees to protect the interests of state and local governments in managing their own affairs.

-DEPARTMENT OF DEFENSE EQUIPMENT FOR STATE & LOCAL LAW ENFORCEMENT AGENCIES
+DEPARTMENT OF DEFENSE EQUIPMENT FOR STATE & LOCAL LAW ENFORCEMENT

-Background: The Department of Defense 1033 program, and similar grant programs at the Departments of Justice and Homeland Security that assist state and local law enforcement in acquiring surplus military equipment, have been vital resources in allowing agencies acquire items used in search and rescue operations, disaster response, and active shooter situations that they otherwise would not be able to afford.
+Background: The Department of Defense 1033 program, and similar grant programs at the Departments of Justice and Homeland Security that assist state and local law enforcement in acquiring surplus military equipment, have proved to be vital resources in allowing agencies to acquire items used in search and rescue operations, disaster response, and active shooter and hostage situations that they otherwise would not be able to afford.

-President Barack Obama issued Executive Order 13688, which greatly limited state and local law enforcement's access to surplus military equipment in January 2015.
+In January 2015, President Obama issued Executive Order 13688, which greatly limited state and local law enforcement's access to surplus military equipment.
 NAPO participated in the Federal Interagency Law Enforcement Equipment Working Group, established under the Executive Order, and worked to ensure that defensive gear like helmets and shields remained available.